lanl/spiner/doc/sphinx/src/databox.rst

 .. cpp:function:: int dim(int i) const;

-returns the size in a given dimension/direction, indexed from zero.
+returns the size in a given dimension/direction, indexed from one.

 Generative AI was used to assist with modifications to this page.